caarlos0-graveyard/jvm/README.md

 $ echo "source ~/.jvm/jvm.sh" >> ~/.zshrc
 ```

-Then, just `cd` to a java project folder. `jvm` will call `mvn help:evaluate`
+Then, just `cd` to a java project folder. `jvm` will try to extract the version
+using a regular expression.
+If that fails, `jvm` will then call
-asking for the source compiler version, and then, set it to `.java-version`.
+`mvn help:evaluate` asking for the source compiler version, and then, set it to
-If the `.java-version` file already exists, it will just use what's in there.
+`.java-version`.
+If the `.java-version` file already exists, it will just use
+what's in there.

 You can always change the current folder java version by doing: